ELeeAstro/gCMCRT/README.md

 ## optools.par file

-Is quite self-explainatory - fill in the number of species followed by the number of species (See examples)
+Is quite self-explanatory - fill in the number of species followed by the number of species (See examples)

 ## optools.nml file